University's new employee orientation program - Full-time faculty and staff

 The University's New Employee Orientation Program is designed to provide new faculty and staff with valuable information regarding the University's mission, compensation and benefits programs, policies, and the University's community as a whole.
 There are several administrative processes that a new employee will need to complete during their new hire orientation process.
 The University's New Employee Orientation is divided into two key major areas which include attending an in person orientation session with other new employees and completing required online compliance training.
 There are also other key topics available to new faculty and staff such as the University's Emergency Response Plan and Safety Training that are available to employees in a classroom setting and online that are helpful to new members of the organization.

-- Staff - New Employee Orientation: Sessions are normally conducted on a weekly basis and held in the Office of Human Resources Training room.
+Staff Orientation - Sessions are normally conducted on a weekly basis and held in the Office of Human Resources Training room.
 New staff employees should report to Carrington room 118 first on their orientation day.
 New staff employees are notified of their attendance date for orientation through their supervisors by the Office of Human Resources.
 Employees should bring the following items with them to orientation for completing their paperwork: a voided check for the Direct Deposit Enrollment Form know their office building name, room number, and office telephone number.
 Also, if they are purchasing dependent insurance coverage, they need to have the birth dates and social security numbers for their dependents.

-- Faculty - New Employee Orientation: The HR New Faculty Orientation sessions are conducted in August the week prior to the start of the fall semester as part of the New Faculty Orientation Process.
+Faculty Orientation - The Human Resources New Faculty Orientation sessions are conducted in August the week prior to the start of the fall semester as part of the New Faculty Orientation Process.
 Additional sessions are conducted periodically throughout the year as needed to support new faculty starting mid year or mid semester.
-Please refer to this site for additional information and resources.
+Please refer to the Faculty Orientation, Compliance, and Professional Development website for additional information and resources.

 The HR session will provide important information regarding the Faculty Retirement Plan called CURP (College and University Retirement Plan).
 New faculty should attend the Human Resources New Faculty Orientation session and bring the following items with them to orientation for completing their paperwork: a voided check for the Direct Deposit Enrollment Form; know their office building name, room number, and office telephone number; and if they are purchasing dependent coverage for their insurance to have the birth dates and social security numbers for their dependents.
 If new faculty have not completed their Form I9 Employment Eligibility Verification at their departments prior to the Human Resources orientation session; they should bring the appropriate documents to the orientation session so they can complete the employment form on site with the Office of Human Resources.